mxeng-test-student-organisation/mcp/README.md

 Remember to attribute any code excerpts you use in your own projects (MIT license terms).

 AVRDude is [GPLv2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) free software.
 Source can be found at http://www.nongnu.org/avrdude/.

 Cygwin [GPLv3+](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) free software.
 Soure can be found at https://cygwin.com/index.html.

+More Information on the HD44780 LCD library can be found at http://www.avrfreaks.net/projects/hd44780-library.